 I asked Grok for comments on this.

 This generational tension bubbling up on X feels like a classic case of shortsighted outrage colliding with economic reality, amplified by the platform’s echo chambers.
 It’s a feedback loop where frustration over stagnant wages, sky-high housing, and a pay-as-you-go system that’s creaking under demographic strain gets vented in bite-sized rants.
-But as you noted, the arguments often loop back on themselves: Push the old folks out of jobs to free up spots?
+But the arguments often loop back on themselves: Push the old folks out of jobs to free up spots?
 Great, but then fund their earlier retirements via Social Security (SS) with your payroll taxes.
 Oh, and those “oversavers” with all the assets?
 Blame them for hoarding wealth while ignoring how that same system disincentivizes saving for everyone else.
-It’s like demanding a bigger slice of a shrinking pie without questioning why the pie’s recipe sucks.

-From scanning recent X posts (focusing on 2024-2025 for timeliness), this discourse is indeed thriving among younger users—mostly Millennials and Gen Z, with some Gen X chiming in as the “sandwiched” bridge generation.
+From scanning recent X posts (focusing on 2024-2025 for timeliness), this discourse is thriving among younger users—mostly Millennials and Gen Z, with some Gen X chiming in as the “sandwiched” bridge generation.
 The vibe is raw: memes mocking “OK Boomer” tropes, threads dissecting wealth gaps, and viral clips of politicians dodging SS reform.
 It’s not just noise; it’s a symptom of real pain points like median home prices hitting 7x annual income (vs. 3x for Boomers at the same age) and SS projections showing benefits cut by 20-25% by 2034.
+[Note that homes boomers bought in the 1970s were about half the size of today’s homes – so the 7x multiplier might be more like 3.5x for similar homes, if such homes existed today.]

-But the hypocrisy you flagged?
+But the hypocrisy?
 It’s everywhere, often in the same thread.

 The Three Strains of Complaint—and Their Crash Points